 18U NATIONAL TEAM

-17U NATIONAL TEAM DEVELOPMENT PROGRAM
+16U/17U NATIONAL TEAM DEVELOPMENT PROGRAM

 15U NATIONAL TEAM

-Along with the 17U National Team Development Program, 2012 was the inaugural year for the 14U National Team Development Program.
-Members of the 14U NTDP will be identified through the 14U East and West Championships.
+The 13U Athlete Development Program (ADP) launched in 2019 before adding the 14U age group to the program in 2020.
+Members of the 13/14U ADP will be identified through the National Team Identification Series as well as the National Team Championships in Arizona and North Carolina.
 The players will take part in skill-development sessions, listen to various guest speakers and compete in intrasquad games.
-The 14U NTDP serves as a tool for USA Baseball to prepare its players for future competition at the national team level.
+The 13/14U ADP serves as a tool for USA Baseball to prepare its players for future competition at the national team level.

 12U NATIONAL TEAM

-In 2013, USA Baseball launched its first-ever 12U National Team.
-The team, which was comprised of some of the most talented young players across the county, traveled to Taipei City, Taiwan, and came home with its first IBAF 12U World Cup gold medal.
+USA Baseball launched its 12U National Team program in 2013.
+That year, the team traveled to Taipei City, Taiwan, and came home with its first International Baseball Federation (IBAF) World Cup gold medal.
 After lengthy pool play, the 12U National Team defeated the host, Chinese Taipei, in the World Cup final, 8-1.
 The game was attended by over 10,000 home fans and was broadcast throughout parts of Asia and online.

 WOMEN’S NATIONAL TEAM